CMMC 2.0 Compliance Guide: Requirements, Levels & Certification Costs

 - Your POA&M, which tracks any areas you’re still working to remediate.

 - Your Supplier Performance Risk System (SPRS) Assessment score.
-A minimum score of 88 is needed to pass the CMMC audit.

 They’ll also want to see supporting documentation like your incident response and reporting plan, access control policy, and separation of duties matrix.
 A risk mitigation plan, continuous monitoring plan, configuration management plan, and an audit log management plan are also beneficial, although not strict requirements.
 Expect interviews with staff and possibly system tests to confirm controls are working as expected.